Ultimate guide to custom shipping boxes

 - They do a great job protecting your products.

-- They come in virtually infinite size options so you can likely find one to meet your needs.
+- They come in virtually infinite dimensions, so you can likely find one to meet your needs.

-- Once filled, shipping boxes are stackable which can be great for your warehouse operations.
+- Once filled, shipping boxes are stackable, making them ideal for warehouse storage.

-- They are made with paper, a renewable resource, and can be made with recycled content and up to 100% recycled content.
+- They are made with paper, a renewable resource, and can be comprised of up to 100% recycled content.

 The cons of shipping in a box:

-- They are typically more expensive to purchase than mailers.
+- They are typically more expensive than mailers.

-- They are heavier than mailers which can lead to higher shipping costs on both inbound boxes (shipped to fulfillment location) and outbound boxes (shipped to customer).
+- They are heavier than mailers.
+This can result in higher shipping costs on both inbound boxes (shipped to fulfillment location) and outbound boxes (shipped to customer).

 - They take up more space in your warehouse.